-One area in which SMBs are better positioned than larger businesses to capitalize on information is through location-based advertising.
+One area in which SMBs are better positioned than larger businesses to capitalize on information is location-based advertising.
 While big corporations struggle to target customers across multiple locations, small- and medium-sized organizations like yours can more easily focus on a local audience.
 This local approach can provide your business with a much better result with a smaller advertising investment, and you can take advantage of local events to promote your company and products or services.
-The benefits of location-based advertising provided by tools like Google My Business are evidenced in BIA/Kelsey’s report indicating that location-based mobile ad spend will reach nearly $30 billion by 2020.
+The benefits of location-based advertising provided by tools like Google My Business are evidenced in BIA/Kelsey's report indicating that location-based mobile ad spend will reach nearly $30 billion by 2020.

 Addressing Customer Needs

 A great advantage of real-time data is seeing shifts in customer desires and needs as they happen.
-The approval processes and politics of large businesses mentioned above affect these organizations’ ability to quickly identify and adjust to changing or rising customer needs.
+The approval processes and politics of large businesses mentioned above affect these organizations' ability to identify and adjust to changing or rising customer needs quickly.
 As an SMB, your flexibility gives you the opportunity to rapidly determine if a new product or shift in focus is required to meet those needs and get that solution out into the market while your competition is still in the discussion stages.
 Agility allows you to be constantly on the move when it comes to knowing and meeting customer demands.

 Using Small Data

-Although “big data’ seems to be the focus when it comes to informing better business decisions, there are disadvantages to using the same large quantities of information that your competitors use.
-Obviously, you’ll be working from the same data as the competition – and, more importantly, that big data is not always accurate.
-As a small or medium-sized business, you can take advantage of what is sometimes called “small data” – a subset of information that comes directly from your known customers.
+Although "big data' seems to be the focus when it comes to informing better business decisions, there are disadvantages to using the same large quantities of information that your competitors use.
+You'll be working from the same data as the competition - and, more importantly, big data is not always accurate.
+As a small or medium-sized business, you can take advantage of what is sometimes called "small data" - a subset of information that comes directly from your known customers.
 This information, while smaller in scale, offers the kind of high-quality, accurate information that makes it possible to make even better decisions for your company.
-This “deeper” data also saves time, as you won’t have to sort through the useless segments of big data from third parties.
+This "deeper" data also saves time, as you won't have to sort through the useless segments of big data from third parties.